 A New, Dramatic Look for Burton Snowboard's Chill Foundation

-The Chill Foundation, the non-profit foundation started by Burton Snowboards' founders Jake and Donna Carpenter, is an amazing organization.
-They have locations all over the country and engage at-risk youth in leadership activities through boardsports, including snowboarding, skateboarding, stand-up paddle-boarding and surfing.
+The Chill Foundation, the non-profit foundation started by Burton Snowboards' founders Jake and Donna Carpenter, is an amazing organization that we had the privilege of working with.

 The new chill.org, designed by Sarah Moon + Co (SarahMoon.net).